 Exposed Trapway Considerations

+Our exposed trapway toilet reviews are pretty comprehensive but let’s highlight some of the main points here.
 One of the things to keep in mind with an exposed trapway toilet is that it can be difficult to clean.
 A concealed trapway toilet will have a smooth side where the trapway is hidden, so it’s quite easy to wipe down and clean.
 On the other hand, an exposed trapway means there are more curves and angles, plus it is located behind the bowl.
 This means you will need to be diligent if you want to keep your toilet completely clean.

 Another thing to be aware of is the size of the trapway, as it will affect the performance level of your toilet.
 The American National Standards Institute sets forth the minimum size requirement for trapways, which is currently at 1.5 inches.
 Many toilet manufacturers opt for toilet trapways between 1.75 and two inches.
 This helps to ensure higher flushing performance and peace of mind for homeowners.